intelsdi-x/snap-relay/README.md

 ## Documentation
 ### Collected Metrics
-Collected metrics have namespace in following format: `/intel/relay/graphite` and `/intel/relay/statsd`.
+The snap-relay plugin allows access to any metric that is exposed by [Collectd](https://collectd.org/) or [Statsd](https://github.com/etsy/statsd) and is publishable to [Graphite](https://graphiteapp.org/).
+The collected metrics have namespace in following format: `/intel/relay/graphite` and `/intel/relay/statsd`.
-List of collected metrics in [METRICS.md](https://github.com/intelsdi-x/snap-relay/blob/master/METRICS.md)

 ## Examples